Shad00Z/machine-learning-compilers/docs/submissions/06_einsum.rst

     :dedent:

 This means for the case, where we have no children, we return early.
-Otherwise we now gather and sort all ids, that are needed to execute a contraction or a unary operation:
+Otherwise we now gather and sort all IDs, that are needed to execute a contraction or a unary operation:

 .. literalinclude:: ../../src/einsum/EinsumTree.cpp
     :language: cpp
     :lines: 152-183
     :lineno-match:
-    :caption: gather all unique ``ids`` from tensors for respective operation
+    :caption: gather all unique ``IDs`` from tensors for respective operation
     :dedent:

-After gathering all ``ids``, we iterate over them and calculate all other information:
+After gathering all ``IDs``, we iterate over them and calculate all other information:

 .. literalinclude:: ../../src/einsum/EinsumTree.cpp
     :language: cpp